Jiramide/KeyboardLayoutAnalyser/README.md

 ---
 ## User Stories

-* [ ] As a user, I want to see how frequently used layouts (like QWERTY, Colemak, Dvorak, Workman) are rated against each other.
+* [X] As a user, I want to see how layouts (like QWERTY, Colemak, Dvorak, Workman) are rated against each other by letting them compete.
-* [ ] As a user, I want to create a keyboard layout and add it to a competition between other layouts
+* [X] As a user, I want to create a keyboard layout and add it to a competition between other layouts
-* [ ] As a user, I want to add different corpuses (like language frequencies for non-English languages) in order to determine which layout is better for my specific use case.
+* [X] As a user, I want to add different corpuses (like language frequencies for non-English languages) in order to determine which layout is better for my specific use case.
 * [ ] As a user, I want to explore different effort models and valuations